 Companies that Offer Government Smartphones

 I think a few people still use flip phones, but if given the opportunity, people want the convenience of a Smartphone or Android.
 They have several apps that will be helpful.
-You can find apps to help your look for a new job, take notes, send and receive money, and even play games for stress relief.
+You can find apps to help you look for a new job, take notes, send and receive money, and even play games for stress relief.

 Here are some of the companies you may want to consider.
 Access Wireless, Budget Mobile, FeelSafe, Assurance Wireless, Safelink Wireless, QLink Wireless, Wireless for Hope (previously Easy Wireless).
 For a complete list, see free government providers.